-Courses required for the Minor
+Courses required for the Minor ^{1,2,3}

 (you may also specify acceptable subs.)

 hrs.
 Completed

-Foundational (Choose 3 hours from the fol lowing):
+Foundational (Choose 3 hours from the following):

 DGST U101: Intro to Digital Studies 3

 JOUR U201: Survey of Mass Communication 3

 SPCH U210: Interpersonal Communication 3

 Law and Ethics (Choose 3 hours from the fo ollowing):

 JOUR U303: Law and Ethics of the Mass Media 3

 SPCH U303: Ethics in Human Communication 3

-SPCH U312: Dark Side of Communication 3
+SPCH U311: Dark Side of Communication 3

 Public Relations (6 hours):

 JOUR U328: Fundamentals of Public Relations 3

 JOUR U428: Public Relations Campaigns 3

-Public Relations Elective (Choose 3 hours from the following):
+Public Relations Elective (Choose 3 hours f lowing):

 JOUR U350: Social and Emerging Media 3

 JOUR U360: Copy Editing 3

 JOUR U429: Crisis Communication 3

 Communication Elective (Choose 3 hours from the following):

-1-3
+COMM U399: Internship or Independent Study in Communication 4 1-3

-iting in Digital Environments 3
+ENGL U318: Writing in Digital Environments 3

 ENGL U345: Topics in Professional Writing 3

-FILM U326: Motion Picture and Video 3
+FILM U326: Motion Picture and Video Techniques 3

-3

-3

-3

-Minimum Hours Required 18 credit hours

-to satisfy requi irements of a minor.

-ired.
+FILM U426: Advanced Video Production 3

+Any other 300-level or above JOUR class 3

+Any 300-level or above SPCH class 3

-4 Student may complete COMM U399 as a one 3-credit course or as two courses of 1 and 2 credits
+Minimum Hours Required 18 credit hours 1 Up to 6 hours of General Education (<300 level) may be used to satis fy requirements of the minor.
+2 Minimum grade of C is required for all coursework.
+3 A minimum of 12 hours of upper division coursework is required.
+4 Student may complete COMM U399 as a one 3-credit course or as credits each. two courses of 1 and 2

-1 1-3 3 3 3 3 3 18 c to satisfy requi